Sun Dance: Filming

 In most Sun Dance cultures, it is forbidden to film ceremony or prayer.
 Few images exist of authentic ceremonies.
 Many First Nations people believe that when money or cameras enter, the spirits leave, so no photo conveys an authentic ceremony.
-The Kainai Nation in Alberta permitted filming of their Sun Dance in the late 1950s.
+To much disdain, the Kainai Nation in Alberta permitted filming of their Sun Dance in the late 1950s for the sake of its preservation.
 This was released as the documentary Circle of the Sun (1960), produced by the National Film Board of Canada.
 Manitoba archival photos show that the ceremonies have been consistently practiced since at least the early 1900s.